The Birthplace

-The Birthplace of Antonio Canova is a typical 17th-century house.
-It comprises a central body on multiple floors, where all the activities took place during the day and at night, and all the annexes, such as the cellar, the storage closet, the long colonnades where the working tools were kept, the shed for draft animals, the carriage storage area, and the wells.
+Antonio Canova’s birth house is a typical 17th-century home.
+It includes a central body divided into multiple floors, where all his activities took place during the day and at night; and all the annexes, such as the cellar, the storage closet, the long colonnades, where the working tools were kept, the shed for draft animals, the carriage storage area, and the wells.

-After the earthquake that, in 1695, caused the collapse and destruction of many buildings in Possagno, the house was renovated and enlarged by adding more rooms.
-Today, visitors can admire the house that Canova renovated between the end of the 18th century, when the Turret on the last floor of the building was erected, soon becoming the studio of the artist, and the beginning of the 19th century, when he decided to create the so-called Room of the Mirrors for his guests.
+After the earthquake of 1695 that caused the collapse and destruction of many buildings in Possagno, the house was renovated and expanded by adding more rooms.
+Today, visitors can admire the house that Canova renovated between the end of the 18th century, when the turret on the last floor of the building was erected, becoming the artist’s studio, and the beginning of the 19th century, when he decided to create the Mirror room for his guests.

-The few pieces of furniture that did not succumb to the ravages of time are original workpieces of the beginning of the 19th century, some of which coming from the Roman workshop of Canova.
-Today, the house of the artist serves as a varied and valuable art gallery that includes portraits of Antonio Canova, 15 oil paintings on canvas, tempera paintings on paper, a few engravings, drawings, some marble sculptures, working tools, memorabilia, and personal items of the artist.
+The few pieces of furniture that did not succumb to the ravages of time are original workpieces of the beginning of the 19th century, some of which came from Canova’s Roman workshop.
+Today, the artist’s home serves as a varied and valuable art gallery that holds portraits of Antonio Canova, 15 oil paintings on canvas, temperas on paper, a few engravings, drawings, some marble sculptures, working tools, memorabilia, and his personal effects.

-Three rooms in particular offer an interesting insight into the life of the artist: the room where Canova was born on the first floor, the basement of the House where the Sculpting Studio was located, and the Turret used as a Library, where Canova painted the impressive altarpiece representing the Deposition of Christ, now in the Temple of Possagno.
+Three rooms in particular offer an interesting insight into his life: the room where Canova was born on the first floor, the basement of the house where the sculpting studio was located, and the Turret which was used as a Library, and is where Canova painted the impressive altarpiece depicting the Deposition of Christ, now stored in the Temple of Possagno.

-Antonio Canova’s original dresses exhibited at the first floor of the Birthplace
+Antonio Canova’s original dresses exhibited on the first floor of the Birth House.

 The Turret